-The mission of Career Development Services is to assist students and other designated clients through all phases of their career development: to provide leadership to the institution on career development concerns; to develop positive relationships with employers and external constituencies; and to support institutional outcomes assessment and relevant research endeavors.
-Students are strongly encouraged to begin developing their unique Career Profile, as well as to start building their Co-Curricular Transcript during their freshman year.
+The purpose of Career Development Services is to assist students and other designated clients through all phases of their career development: to provide leadership to the institution on career development concerns; to develop positive relationships with employers and external constituencies; and to support institutional outcomes assessment and relevant research endeavors.
+Students are strongly encouraged to begin developing their unique Career Profile, as well as to start building their Co-Curricular Portfolio during their freshman year.
 However, students at any stage of career development can receive assistance in taking the next step towards a satisfying and rewarding career.
 Career exploration, planning, and job preparation resources include:

 - Computer Assisted Career Guidance/Research EUREKA, and Career Cruising

 - One-on-One Career Counseling

-- Co-Curricular Transcript Development
+- Co-Curricular Portfolio Development

 - Career Resource Library

 - Career Development Workshops (e.g. Resume Writing, Interview Strategies, Dress for Success)

 - Internship Opportunities

 - Resume Development

-- Career Fair
+- · Career and Graduate School Fairs

 - Volunteer Opportunities

 - Student Employment